 - 1. The Workforce Continuing Education Pathway for juniors and seniors leads to a State or industry-recognized credential aligned with a high school Career Cluster. - 2.
 To be eligible for enrollment a high school student must meet the following criteria: - a.
-Be a high school junior or senior; - b.
-Have a weighted GPA of 3.0 on high school courses or have the recommendation of the high school principal or his/her designee; and - c.
-Meet individual pathway requirements as appropriate. - 3.
+Be a high school junior or senior; - i.
+Have an unweighted GPA of 2.8 on high school courses; - ii.
+Demonstrate college readiness in English, reading and mathematics on an assessment (See Attachment A for college readiness scores.); or - iii.
+Have the recommendation of the high school principal or his/her designee and have the high school principal or his/her designee's rationale for recommendation in place of GPA requirement - 3.
 High school counselors should consider students' assessment scores in making pathway recommendations. - 4.
 Where possible, students should be granted articulated credit based on the colleges' CE to CU articulation agreement or alternate 'credit for prior learning' options. - 5.
 To maintain eligibility for continued enrollment, a student must: - a.
 Continue to make progress toward high school graduation, - b.
 Continue to make progress toward successful completion of the Workforce Continuing Education pathway as defined with the pathway syllabus - c.
-A student who doesn't meet these criteria will be subject to the college's policy for satisfactory progress. - 6.
-A student may be awarded a WCE certificate of completion prior to high school graduation. - 7.
+A student who doesn't meet these criteria will be subject to the college's policy for satisfactory progress.

+- 6. A student may be awarded a WCE certificate of completion prior to high school graduation. - 7.
 A WCE student is not required to demonstrate college readiness on an assessment or placement test to be eligible for WCE pathways.
 However, some courses may have pre-requisite requirements which must be met.
 When this is the case, the student should demonstrate college readiness via an approved assessment or placement test prior to enrolling in the course.
 Students are encouraged to complete college readiness assessments prior to entry to the WCE pathway.
-CCP students may not enroll in developmental courses.

-- 8. With approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator, a student may concurrently enroll in: - Two Workforce Continuing Education Pathways - One College Transfer Pathway and one Workforce Continuing Education Pathway or - One Career Technical Education Pathway and one Workforce Continuing Education Pathway - 9.
+CCP students may not enroll in developmental courses. - 8.
+With approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator, a student may concurrently enroll in: - a.
+Two Workforce Continuing Education Pathways or - b.
+One College Transfer Pathway and one Workforce Continuing Education Pathway or

+- c.
+One Career Technical Education Pathway and one Workforce Continuing Education Pathway - 9.
 Colleges are responsible for adhering to external agency guidelines that may restrict CCP students from enrolling in specific WCE pathways.

-Career & Technical Education Pathway Accounting and Finance [C25800HS]
+Career and Technical Education Pathway Accounting and Finance [C25800HS]

-First Year: Fall Credit First Year: Spring Credit ACC 120 Prin.
+First Year: Fall Semester Credit First Year: Spring Semester Credit ACC 120 Prin.
 Of Financial Acct.
 4 ACC 121 Prin.
 Of Managerial Acct.
-4 Total Hours 4 Total Hours 4 Second Year: Fall Credit Second Year: Spring Credit BUS 115 Business Law I 3 ACC 129 Individual Income T $\frac{3}{2}$ Total Hours 3 Total Hours 3 Total Semester Hours Credit for Certificate: 14
+4 Total Hours: 4 Total Hours: 4 ~ Second Year: Fall Semester Credit Second Year: Spring Semester Credit BUS 115 Business Law I Credit 3 ACC 129 Individual Income Taxes Credit 3